Trading VIX Update - Record High For SVXY

 It was a quiet week in the markets, which laid the foundation for a great week for short volatility strategies.
 I suggested in my previous recap that markets have absorbed all remaining and known risks for 2016 and should bide time and move slightly higher in all probability until Trump's inauguration and the start of the earnings reporting season.
 I also reiterated my year-end target of $96 on ProShares Short VIX Short Term (NYSEARCA:SVXY) and felt that there were upside risks to my target based on the prediction that VIX index will range between 11 and 14.

 The nominal value of VIX index is very low.
-This leads many pundits to conclude that traders are too complacent in their thinking that markets won't be selling off in the near-term and therefore refusing to buy insurance in the form of put options.
+This leads many pundits to conclude that traders are too complacent in their thinking that markets won't be selling off in the near term, and therefore, refusing to buy insurance in the form of put options.
 On the other hand, a low VIX index also implies that participants are not exceptionally euphoric regarding significant upside potential either.
 These VIX levels are implying that current expectations of S&P 500 are that of a slow grind higher or range-bound trade.

 VIX futures curve on the other hand is very steep with February roll-yield almost at 40%.

-January and February VIX futures are 28 days long as front-month contracts and a 40% roll yield for February implies a potentially huge move higher for SVXY over the next seven weeks if VIX index averages 12 over the aforementioned time period.
+January and February VIX futures are 28 days long as front-month contracts, and a 40% roll yield for February implies a potentially huge move higher for SVXY over the next seven weeks if VIX index averages 12 over the aforementioned time period.

 I assign a very low probability for VIX index to average 12 or lower through mid-February, but I also see no reason why VIX index would suddenly spike above 16 and stay there given current market dynamics.
 Market internals remain quite healthy, bond yields have tempered their steep rise for now, economic reports are on balance positive, and projected fiscal reforms appear to be market friendly.
 There is always a risk of a political/geopolitical event, but that risk exists each and every day and is impossible to discount with any certainty.

-Back to the roll yield - it is a major tailwind for SVXY and VelocityShares Daily Inverse VIX Short Term ETN (NASDAQ:XIV).
+Back to the roll yield - it is a major tailwind for SVXY and VelocityShares Daily Inverse VIX Short-Term ETN (NASDAQ:XIV).
 On Friday, both tickers notched a record weekly closing high, moving up 50% from pre-election lows and currently up more than 200% from February intra-week lows.

 Trades